 Moreover, with the successful introduction of the seamless or integrated approach in earth system modeling, and the possibility through coupled modeling techniques to touch many non-traditional weather related applications, there will also be a need to re-examine if, how and how much the GDPFS needs to evolve in order to interact or liaise with non-traditional providers of data and services (such as climate services, hydrological services, atmospheric air quality services, space-weather services, maritime or polar services, and new socio-economic services).

-Simultaneously, while adapting to these changes, the GDPFS will need to maintain its role as a global system which enables NMHS's to fulfill their national obligations, keep on enhancing WMO's role in disaster risk reduction and mitigation, increasing its linkages with the Climate Services Information System (CSIS) of the GFCS, and ultimately contributing to the reduction of service capability gaps between developed and developing countries.
+Simultaneously, while adapting to these changes, the GDPFS will need to maintain its role as a global system which enables NMHSs to fulfill their national obligations, keep on enhancing WMO's role in disaster risk reduction and mitigation, increasing its linkages with the Climate Services Information System (CSIS) of the GFCS, and ultimately contributing to the reduction of service capability gaps between developed and developing countries.

 4.3 Overall needs and/or desired characteristics driving the evolution of the GDPFS.